Last Updated on by Mitch Rezman

 Many birds dovetail their molting with their reproductive cycles.

 If you have a bird that is broody and molting, it’s a good idea to keep a close eye on them and weigh them at least weekly.

-The production of new feathers and hormonal changes divert valuable caloric resources that can put your bird at a higher risk than normal because their body is less prepared to fight bacterial infection – we learned this with our cockatiel Popcorn.
+The production of new feathers and hormonal changes divert valuable caloric resources that can put your bird at a higher risk than normal because their body is less prepared to fight illness or a bacterial infection – we learned this with our cockatiel Popcorn.